Advising for first-year students:

 Advising during sophomore through senior years:

-Kyle McEvilly serves as the senior academic advisor for history students who have earned at least 24 s.h.
+An academic advisor will be assigned for history students who have earned at least 24 s.h.

 How to contact your advisor: